 At Uplands Junior school we place a high value on the development of the ‘whole child’.
-The teaching of Personal, Social, Health & Economic (PSHE) education underpins children’s development as people and supports their learning capacity.
-PSHE also forms part of our wider, holistic approach to addressing sensitive subjects and protection our pupils.
+The teaching of Personal, Social, Health & Economic (PSHE) education underpins children’s development as individuals and supports their learning capacity.
+PSHE also forms part of our approach to addressing sensitive subjects and protecting our pupils.
 Through our PSHE curriculum, we aim to provide children with the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens who make a positive contribution to society.
-We value PSHE as one way to support children’s development as individuals, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.

 The government recommends that all primary schools have a sex education programme, tailored to the age and maturity of pupils, that teaches the facts about human reproduction.
 We therefore provide some non-statutory sex education in Years 5 and 6, covering how human reproduction occurs.
 Parents have the right to request their child be withdrawn from the PSHE lessons that specifically refer to human reproduction.
 For more information please see our PSHE policy and Relationships and Sex Education Policy.

 PSHE is taught as a blocked unit of approximately a week, once per half term.
 Using techniques such as role play, reflection and group discussion, children are taught to develop self-awareness, empathy, resilience, self-management and social skills.
 Lessons and resources are designed to help children address topics at an age-appropriate level.
 Children are supported in setting aspirational goals, coping with difficult situations and dealing with interpersonal issues such as falling out with friends.